-Since the 1980s, Congress has considered several legislative measures to establish a federal catastrophe insurance/reinsurance program, but none has been enacted except with respect to acts of terrorism (a man-made disaster).
-The 107th Congress approved creation of a federal backstop for private-sector terrorism insurance coverage in response to the events of September 11, 2001.51 The closest Congress came to passage of a federal natural disaster insurance bill was during the 106th Congress, when Members debated two major initiatives: H.R.
+Since the 1980s, Congress has considered several legislative measures to establish a federal catastrophe insurance program, but none has been enacted except with respect to acts of terrorism (a man-made disaster).
+The 107th Congress approved creation of a federal backstop for private-sector terrorism insurance coverage in response to the events of September 11, 2001.51 On December 22, 2005, President Bush signed into law the Terrorism Risk Insurance Extension Act of 200552 to extend the program two years through December 31, 2008.

+The closest Congress came to passage of a federal natural disaster insurance bill was during the 106th Congress, when Members debated two major initiatives: H.R.
 2749, the Policyholder Disaster Protection Act, and H.R.
 21, the Homeowners Insurance Availability Act.
-(The Senate versions of these bills were, respectively, S. 1917 for and S. 1361.)
+(The Senate versions of these bills were, respectively, S. 1917 and S. 1361.
 H.R.
-2749 focused on tax policy, allowing insurers to create taxdeferred reserves to fund future catastrophe losses from natural disasters.
+2749 focused on tax policy, allowing insurers to create tax-deferred reserves to fund future catastrophe losses from natural disasters.
 H.R.
 21 would have established a new federal Disaster Reinsurance Fund to provide up to \$25 billion in reinsurance coverage annually to state insurance pools.
-On November 10, 1999, the House Banking Committee reported the bill on a vote of 34 to 18.
-Although a vote in the full House was scheduled, the House leadership did not bring the bill to the floor.
-There was no similar action in the Senate.
-A similar bill was considered in the 107th Congress and hearings were held, but no action was taken in the full House.
+On November